What is digital transformation, and why is it non-negotiable in 2026?

-Digital transformation is not simply moving your paper-based processes into spreadsheets or buying new software.
-It is a fundamental reinvention of how your business creates value for customers, using technology as the enabler of entirely new operating models, customer experiences, and revenue streams.
-In 2026, digital transformation is no longer a competitive advantage — it is the baseline for survival.
+Digital transformation is not moving paper-based processes into spreadsheets or buying new software.
+It is a fundamental reinvention of how your business creates value — using technology as the enabler of new operating models, customer experiences and revenue streams.
+In 2026, it is no longer a competitive advantage.
+It is the baseline for survival.

-According to McKinsey’s 2025 research, companies that have successfully undergone digital transformation achieve 23% higher profitability than their industry peers.
-Yet Gartner’s data shows that 70% of digital transformation initiatives fail to meet their objectives — not because of technology, but because of strategy, culture, and execution gaps.
-These two data points simultaneously reveal the opportunity and the risk: get it right, and you leap ahead; get it wrong, and you burn significant resources with little to show for it.
+McKinsey's 2025 research shows that successfully transformed companies achieve 23% higher profitability than industry peers.
+Yet Gartner reports that 70% of digital transformation initiatives fall short — not because of technology, but because of strategy, culture and execution gaps.
+Both data points are true at the same time: get it right and you leap ahead, get it wrong and you burn resources with little to show for it.
+If you are looking for an implementation partner, our digital transformation services page shows exactly how we work.

-Successful digital transformation rests on five interconnected pillars.
-Skip any one of them, and the entire initiative becomes unstable.
+A successful program rests on five interconnected pillars.
+Skip any one and the whole initiative becomes unstable.

-The starting point for digitalization is always the customer.
-In 2026, modern consumers and B2B buyers expect:
+The starting point is always the customer.
+In 2026, B2B and B2C buyers expect:

-- Omnichannel experiences: seamless consistency across web, mobile, physical locations, and support channels
+- Omnichannel experiences: consistency across web, mobile, physical locations and support

-- Hyper-personalization: AI-driven recommendations, dynamic content, and contextual offers
+- Hyper-personalization: AI-driven recommendations, dynamic content, contextual offers

-- Instant responses: chatbots, self-service portals, and real-time status updates
+- Instant responses: chatbots, self-service portals, real-time status updates

 - Frictionless transitions: start a task on mobile, finish it on desktop without losing context

-A European restaurant chain implemented AI-powered reservation management and a personalized recommendation engine as part of its digital transformation.
-The result: returning customer rates increased by 40%, and average order value rose by 18%.
+A European restaurant chain rolled out AI-powered reservations and a personalized recommendation engine.
+Returning-customer rate rose 40% and average order value rose 18%.

-Internal process digitalization is where most businesses see the fastest return on investment.
-This pillar encompasses:
+Internal process digitalization is where most businesses see the fastest payback:

 - Process automation: replacing repetitive manual tasks with software

-- Data-driven decision-making: real-time dashboards and predictive analytics
+- Data-driven decisions: real-time dashboards and predictive analytics

-- Integrated systems: connecting ERP, CRM, HR, and financial platforms
+- Integrated systems: connecting ERP, CRM, HR and finance platforms

-IDC estimates that by 2026, 45% of enterprises will run cloud-based ERP systems, up from 28% in 2022.
-The migration to cloud is not a trend — it is a business necessity.
+IDC estimates that 45% of enterprises will run cloud-based ERP systems by 2026, up from 28% in 2022.
+Cloud migration is not a trend.
+It is a business necessity.
+For most mid-size companies this pillar starts with system integration: connecting the existing ERP, CRM and invoicing tools eliminates most manual data transfer on its own.

-The real power of digital transformation is not doing the same thing digitally that you used to do manually.
-It is discovering entirely new ways to create and capture value:
+The real power is not doing the same thing digitally that you used to do on paper.
+It is finding new ways to create and capture value:

 - Data monetization: turning existing data assets into commercial value

-- Digital service extensions: adding digital companion services to physical products
+- Digital service extensions: companion services attached to physical products

-An industrial manufacturer embedded IoT sensors in its machinery and launched a predictive maintenance service.
-This became an entirely new revenue stream, contributing 15% of annual revenue.
+One industrial manufacturer embedded IoT sensors in its machines and launched predictive maintenance as a service — a brand-new revenue line that now contributes 15% of annual revenue.

 Technology alone solves nothing if people cannot or will not use it.
-Cultural transformation is the most critical — and most frequently neglected — pillar of digital transformation.
+Cultural transformation is the most critical, and most often neglected, pillar.

-- Digital skills development: buying software is not enough; people must learn to use it effectively
+- Digital skills: buying software is not enough; people must learn to use it

-- Agile mindset: rigid hierarchies must give way to flexible, cross-functional teams
+- Agile mindset: rigid hierarchies must give way to cross-functional teams

-- Innovation culture: experimentation and learning must be rewarded, not punished
+- Innovation culture: experimentation and learning rewarded, not punished

-Deloitte’s research shows that successfully digitalized companies are 2.5 times more likely to have active internal training programs.
+Deloitte research shows successfully digitalized companies are 2.5x more likely to run active internal training programs.

 |---|---|---|